arclabs561/runctl/docs/archive/AWS_SECURITY_REVIEW_RESULTS.md

 ### High Priority (Optional)

 1. **Consider Using IAM Roles for Development**
-   - You have `trainctl-test-role` available
+   - You have `runctl-test-role` available
    - Use temporary credentials instead of long-term keys
    - Command: `source scripts/assume-test-role.sh`
    - **Benefit**: Credentials expire automatically (1 hour)

-2. **Create Limited-Permission User for trainctl** (Optional)
+2. **Create Limited-Permission User for runctl** (Optional)
    - Current: Admin user has AdministratorAccess
-   - Option: Create trainctl-specific user with minimal permissions
+   - Option: Create runctl-specific user with minimal permissions
    - **Benefit**: Limits damage if credentials are compromised
    - **Trade-off**: More setup, but better security isolation